MarQuisKnox/World-Languages/README.md

 # World-Languages
-This a list of all know spoken languages on our planet.
+This a list of all known spoken languages on our planet.
+That means Earth, if you are human.

 # License
 Public Domain